teddzyb/illumi/README.md

   Profile Page
 </p>

-## Contributing
-Not open to contributions for now.

 ## Project Status
-Paused – I'll work on it again soon!
+Paused – I'll be working on it again soon!